top of page

 WATER AND SEDIMENT QUALITY

-Water and sediment quality scores are based on eleven water quality and six sediment quality measures.
-Water and sediment quality data were collected from 51 sampling sites across thirteen harbour zones.
-Water quality data collection was conducted quarterly, and sediment sampling was conducted in conjunction with the water quality sampling in May 2022.
+Water and Sediment Quality scores are based on 11 Water quality and 6 Sediment quality measures.
+Under a data-sharing agreement, the Port Curtis Integrated Monitoring Program provide GHHP with water and sediment quality data.
+Samples were collected from 51 sampling sites across 13 harbour zones.
+Water quality data collection was conducted quarterly, and sediment sampling was conducted annually in May 2025.

 HABITATS

-The seagrass indicator consists of three sub-indicators: seagrass biomass, seagrass area and species composition.
-Data is collected from fourteen seagrass meadows in six harbour zones.
+The Seagrass indicator consists of three sub-indicators: Biomass, Area and Species composition.
+Data is provided by TropWATER at James Cook University with agreement from the Gladstone Ports Corporation and is collected from 14 seagrass meadows in six harbour zones.
 The monitoring is conducted annually in October/November around the annual peak of seagrass abundance.

-The coral indicator group consists of four sub-indicators: coral cover, coral cover change, macroalgal cover and juvenile density.
-Coral monitoring is conducted annually in May at two reefs in the Outer Harbour zone and four reefs in the Mid Harbour zone.
+The Coral indicator consists of four sub-indicators: Coral cover, Change in cover, Macroalgal cover and Juvenile density.
+Coral monitoring is conducted annually in April at two reefs in the Outer Harbour zone and four reefs in the Mid Harbour zone.

-The mangrove indicator consists of three sub-indicators: mangrove extent, mangrove canopy condition and shoreline condition.
-Data is collected from the 13 harbour zones which are split into twenty-three sub-zones.
-Mangroves were last assessed in 2019 and this data is used for the 2022 report card.
+The Mangrove indicator consists of three sub-indicators: Mangrove extent, Mangrove canopy condition and Shoreline condition.
+Data were collected from the 13 harbour zones which are split into twenty-three sub-zones.
+Mangroves were assessed in 2024 as part of a five-year monitoring repetition.

 FISH AND CRABS

-The first sub-indicator (HAI) provides a thorough assessment of internal and external measures of fish health.
-This HAI sub-indicator was last assessed in 2021 and this data is used in the 2022 report card.
-The second sub-indicator (FC) uses a mobile phone app to capture an image of the fish for assessment with an object detection algorithm, as well as a visual assessment and record of fish length and weight by the angler.
-The data used to calculate this score was collected in the 2021-22 report card year.
-Data collection for both sub-indicators occurs throughout the harbour and a single harbour-wide score is provided.
+Fish health is measured via two sub-indicators: the Fish Health Assessment Index (HAI) and Fish condition.
+The sub-indicator Fish HAI provides a thorough assessment of internal and external measures of fish health and was reassessed for the 2025 Report Card for the first time since 2021.
+The sub-indicator Fish condition uses data collected by recreational fishers.
+Anglers in fishing competitions use a mobile phone app to capture an image of the fish for assessment with an object detection algorithm, as well record of fish length and weight.
+The data used to calculate this score were collected in the 2024-25 report card year.
+Data collection for both sub-indicators occur throughout the harbour, and a single harbour-wide score is provided.

-Three sub-indicators of mud crab health were assessed: sex ratio, abundance and prevalence of rust lesions.
-Annual mud crab monitoring is conducted in February and June in seven harbour zones.
+Three sub-indicators of Mud crab health were assessed: sex ratio, abundance and prevalence of rust lesions.
+Biannual mud crab monitoring is conducted in February and June in seven harbour zones.

 Gladstone Healthy Harbour Partnership GHHP